 is an interdisciplinary artist living and working in Philadelphia, PA.
 She graduated from Tyler School of Art with a degree in Sculpture and attended Tai Kwun’s Summer Institute in Hong Kong to study the topics of labor and privilege.
 She has an invested interest in social justice and uses her art-work to disperse her ideas to the public.
 By mimicking industrialized forms of production in sculptures and installations, she challenges neoliberalism and investigates its effects on psychology, biography, sociality, and the art-making process.

-is a Ph.D. student in Art History at Bryn Mawr College.
+is a Ph.D. student in Art History at Bryn Mawr College, an Archivist at Fleisher Art Memorial, and freelance curator.
 She has organized and assisted with exhibitions in Boston, New York, Philadelphia, and Virginia.
-Her research interests engage with archive-as-medium and early computer art in the United States.
-She is originally from Virginia, and currently lives in Philadelphia.
+Her research and curatorial interests engage with screen-based media and net art particularly through queer studies and material culture methodologies.
+She is originally from Virginia, and currently lives in South Philadelphia.

 Mari Elaine Lamp

-is a painter and installation artist living in Philadelphia.
-Her incredibly mobile past includes jaunts in Germany, New York, Colorado, and Chicago.
-She graduated from the Pennsylvania Academy of the Fine Arts MFA program in 2017, and from Houghton College in upstate New York in 2007.
-She has a studio in South Philly where she lives and watches the (cough) seasons change.
-She attended the Chautauqua Institute School of Art Residency program in 2016, and has shown work nationally.
+Mari Elaine Lamp is a painter and installation artist living in Philadelphia.
+Her nomadic past includes time spent in Germany, upstate New York, Colorado, and Chicago.
+She graduated from the Pennsylvania Academy of the Fine Arts MFA program in 2017, and from Houghton College with a BA in Art and Writing in 2007.
+She lives and works in the Germantown neighborhood of northwest Philly, where she enjoys hiking and taking naps.
+Her painting practice addresses the intersection of mental health, gender, and domestic spaces.

 received her BA in Anthropology and Studio Art from Rice University, where she directed the student exhibition space, Matchbox Gallery.
 She has also completed residencies at the Fabric Workshop and Museum, the Tyler School of Art Summer Painting Intensive, and the Yale School of Art Summer Session in Auvillar, France.
 In 2015 she was awarded a Watson Fellowship to spend a year traveling outside of the United States researching how cemetery landscapes can reflect varying cultural attitudes towards death.
 Her work continues to explore themes of collective grief, personal memory, and spirituality.
 She is currently based in based in Columbus, Ohio and is pursing her MFA at The Ohio State University.